spkvfx/Intro-Web-Dev-Homework/assignment-6/readme.md

 ## Shawn Kearney

 ### Discussion
 I've overlooked step 1.
-And frankly, none really interest me enough to go back through and redesign the entire submission.
-I am happy with what I have produced here and stand by it, even if I am deducted points.
-Otherwise I believe all other criteria has been met.
+However, I am happy with what I have produced here and.
+Otherwise I believe most other criteria has been met, and so I hope that my final grade will not be adversely affected.

 I chose a Modern and minimal type style to match the word "the".
 For the artwork, I had something else in mind (and is why I am using masking) but I ended up really liking what it was doing conceptually for such an "ubiquitous and unassuming" word.
 I did not have time to go back through and change teh svg code, though I do not think it would be terribly problematic either.